devtron-labs/devtron/docs/setup/install/README.md

 | **Devtron** | 2 | 3 GB |

 > Refer to the [Override Configurations](./override-default-devtron-installation-configs.md) section for more information.

+>**Note:** It is not recommended to use brustable instances for devtron installation.
+It may have performance issues.

 ## Before you begin